huggingface/dataset-viewer/workers/datasets_based/README.md

 The worker can be configured using environment variables.
 They are grouped by scope.

+### Datasets based worker

+The same worker is used for different endpoints to reuse shared code and dependencies.
+But at runtime, the worker is assigned only one endpoint.
+The endpoint is configured using the `DATASETS_BASED_ENDPOINT` environment variable:

+- `DATASETS_BASED_ENDPOINT`: the endpoint on which the worker will work (pre-compute and cache the response).
+It can only be `/splits` at the moment.

 ### Datasets library

 The following environment variables are used to configure two dependencies: the `datasets` and `numba` libraries: